kalnajslab-org/TMmonster/README.md

 # TMmonster

-This is a prototype app for decoding RATSReport TeleMessages.
+This is an application for decoding Strateole2 TeleMessages.
 It uses the handy python `bitstruct` module.

 `bitstruct` lets you extract arbitrary bit fields from a vector